MicrosoftEdge/WebView2Feedback/specs/AdditionalAllowedFrameAncestors.md

   /// The app may set this property to allow a frame to be embedded by certain additional ancestors besides what is allowed by
   /// http header [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options)
   /// and [Content-Security-Policy frame-ancestors directive](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors).
-  /// If set, a frame ancestor is allowed if it is allowed by the additional allowed frame ancestoers or original http header from the site.
+  /// If set, a frame ancestor is allowed if it is allowed by the additional allowed frame
+  /// ancestoers or original http header from the site.
   /// Whether an ancestor is allowed by the additional allowed frame ancestoers is done the same way as if the site provided
   /// it as the source list of the Content-Security-Policy frame-ancestors directive.
-  /// For example, if https://example.com and https://www.example.com are the origins of the top
+  /// For example, if `https://example.com` and `https://www.example.com` are the origins of the top
-  /// page and intemediate iframes for a nested iframe that is embedding a site, and you fully trust
+  /// page and intemediate iframes that embed a nested site embedding iframe, and you fully trust
-  /// those origins, you should set thus property to "https://example.com https://www.example.com".
+  /// those origins, you should set thus property to `https://example.com https://www.example.com`.
   /// This property gives the app the ability to use iframe to embed sites that otherwise
   /// could not be embedded in an iframe in trusted app pages.
   /// This could potentially subject the embedded sites to [Clickjacking](https://en.wikipedia.org/wiki/Clickjacking)